 Regardless of how we became caregivers, most of us took on the responsibility without a second thought.
-After all, we raised our children, and they didn’t turn out so bad after all.
 Sadly, others felt totally lost, completely unsure of their next step, or even their first step.

-The one thing all of us, including me, have in common is that we all made mistakes — lots of them!
+The one thing all of us, including me, have in common is that we all made mistakes.
 And, some of us are still making them.
 The result?
-Unnecessary stress, self-doubts, resentments, regrets, and that awful feeling, “If only I’d known …”.
+Unnecessary stress, self-doubts, resentments, regrets, and that awful feeling” “If only I’d known …”.
 You know, the “woulda, coulda, shouldas.”

 #1 — You MUST take care of you — First!